 So it was just walk us through that a little bit.
 Is that just like, okay, I've live in City A and I've always stayed in City A or I've walked around the world or is it, what, what is this?

-Yeah.
+Anthony Clay Yeah.
 How far have you literally walked?
 You know?
 But on your feet though.

-Yeah, I went for a walk this morning, does that count?
+Tim Reitsma Yeah, I went for a walk this morning, does that count?

-That counts?
+Anthony Clay That counts?
 You are elevated now in the slate.

-I love it.
+Tim Reitsma I love it.
 I love it.

-Yeah it’s such a question and this concept.
-I got to give credit to the actual naming of this ‘distance traveled’.
+Anthony Clay Yeah it's such a question and this concept.
+I got to give credit to the actual naming of this 'distance traveled'.
 It was actually came from this awesome research project done by Kapor Capital, Kapor Center, which is this amazing VC/Research/DEI firm based in Oakland, California.
 They have this concept of distance traveled.

 But what it essentially is, this idea that when we say the word diversity.
 And when we talk about equity and building programs around inclusion, fundamentally, what are we talking about when we say it?